An Apple Red as Blood: In the characters' past

-Regina meets Snow White at the stables and leads her to Daniel's grave.
-She explains that after Snow told Cora about them, she ripped his heart out and killed him to prevent Regina from escaping.
-Regina gives Snow White an apple and makes a deal with her that if she eats the apple, she will be entombed in her own body, but Charming will live.
-Snow White eats the apple and Charming feels her soul in his cell.
+In the stables, the Evil Queen sadly looks around the place when Snow White meets up with her and Regina leads her up a hill to Daniel's grave.
+Snow White believed that Daniel had run away and apologizes when she finds out that Daniel was killed by Cora after Snow told Cora about them.
+Snow White tries to reason with her that this battle has caused them both enough suffering and losses, including Snow White's father, but the Evil Queen refuses to listen.
+Regina gives Snow White an apple and makes a deal with her that if she eats the apple willingly, she will be entombed in her own body, but Charming will live.
+Snow White eats the apple, falls into a deep enchanted sleep and Charming feels her soul in his cell, crying out in desperation as he realizes Regina has done something to Snow.
+The Queen looks on happily at Snow White's unconscious body as the bitten apple rolls away into a mysterious portal.